16 December 2020

 By connecting every single part of the supply chain, we can grow, pick and ship only what we need, and then better care for that produce to ensure it reaches the fork unharmed.
 IoT has traditionally been centred around big-ticket items such as machinery and consumer goods and electricals, but new technologies are making smaller sensors economically viable on a massive scale.”

-Current mobile network model not fit for purpose
+Current mobile network model is not fit for purpose

 However, there is a significant barrier to urgently overcome before real-time data tracking reaches the levels required for this technology to function properly.
 A tracking label as described will need to move through multiple countries and the data accessed by multiple organisations.
 Seamless and intelligent cellular IoT connectivity, which enables to switch automatically and agnostically between multiple mobile networks depending on which has the best coverage, is needed to ensure that this technology is viable in the long term.